ygrit/ygrit/README.md

 <h1> Hi, I'm Yuliya Gritsiyenko 👋 </h1>
 <p> <g-emoji class="g-emoji" alias="exploding_head" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f92p.png"></g-emoji>

-I have skills in front-end developement </p>
+I have skills in front-end and also back-end developement </p>
 <p> I'm currently working on my personal portfolio 💻</p>
-<p> I'm looking for a company where I can upgrade my knowledge and be a part of an amazing team ✌️
+<p> Being a student at ENI School, Quimper I am looking for an for hand-on training apportunity (13/10/2025-05/12/2025) in a company where I can upgrade my knowledge and be a part of an amazing team ✌️
 </br>

 <h2> Skills </h2>